How to Find the Right HVAC Filter Size

 Most HVAC air filters are found on the return air intake.
 This is near the return duct where the intake enters your HVAC system.
 Typically, you’ll find a plate that covers the air filter slot.

 Some HVAC systems won’t have an air filter on the air handling unit.
-If yours is like this, you may find the air filter on the return vent where it enters you home.
+If yours is like this, you may find the air filter on the return vent where it enters your home.
 If you can access the area safely, you can change the air filter by yourself without professional assistance.

 Know Your Air Filter’s MERV Rating